 How do you connect the laptop to the projector?

 There is a HDMI cable to connect a laptop to the projection system.
 If your laptop does not have a HDMI port, you will need to bring your own adapter.

 Do you have microphones?

 Conference Room 103 comes equipped with a full sound system.
 State Library staff will assist you in turning on the system if requested.

 Do you have a DVD player?

-Conference room 103 has a DVD player integrated with the projection system (located in the back closet.
+Conference room 103 has a projection system (located in the back closet.
 Conference room 102 has a TV cart with a VCR and DVD player.